chevere/docs/get-started/overview.md

 # Overview

 In essence, Chevere is a [controller](./../components/controller.md) command runner with a [pluggable](../components/Pluggable.md) layer, which takes an `$input` and `return` a result of that process.

-> 🧔🏾 On a more formal definition, Chevere is a very sophisticated PHP scripting framework

-Chevere sits in the I/O handling, designed to present and deliver instructions to *consumers* of the application which could be _anything_ triggering execution.
-It is modular system, which can be progressively implemented in any project.
+It is designed around the concept of handling instructions for *consumers* of the application, which could be _anything_ triggering the call for these instructions.

+The framework is completely modular, and it can be progressively implemented in any project.

 ## Abstracting Instructions